-You are using HTTPS.
-HTTPS is required for all production Square API calls.
+- You're using HTTPS - HTTPS is required for all production Square API calls.
 HTTP calls are only supported for developing and testing on localhost.

-You are using production credentials.
-The Mobile Authorization API is not supported in the Square sandbox.
+- You're using production credentials - The Mobile Authorization API isn't supported in the Square Sandbox.

-To use the steps in this guide you will need the following information:
+To use the steps in this topic, you need the following:

 Add code to use the location ID and OAuth token to request a mobile authorization code.
-The authorization service should return the mobile authorization code to the calling application but for the sake of this example, we will simply print it to the screen.
+The authorization service should return the mobile authorization code to the calling application but for the sake of this example, Square simply prints it to the screen.